atzu/Twitteor/README.md

 Configuring Twitter API
 ========================

-Create a private /folder with the following file api_keys.json
+Create a /private named folder with the following file api_keys.json

   {